bcrossley712/fs-journal/quizzes/week04.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+Asychronous code awaits a promise and halts the code at that position until getting a response.
+Syncronous code just continues on at its own speed from top to bottom.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->